 |2.||The term “roche moutonnée” might be translated “sheep rock.”
 One might suppose that it refers to the shape of a sheep.
 Actually, it refers to the mutton-fat used to smooth and shape wigs.
 So perhaps we should translate roche moutonnée as “smoothed rock.”

 A drumlin is a hill made of glacial till (sand, gravel, rocks, etc.).
 Drumlins are often elongated, loaf-shaped, and they’re often oriented in the direction of the ice flow.
 Drumlins often have a high end and a low end.
 The high end (or stoss) faces into the ice flow, the low end (or lee) faces away.
 Thus, the shape of a drumlin is the opposite of the shape of a roche moutonnée, which has its low side facing into the ice.
+Perhaps their shapes are opposite because they were formed by opposite processes: roche moutonnée are formed by the glacier carving rock, drumlins are formed by the glacier depositing material.

 Drumlins are sometimes “drowned” when the land around them is submerged by the sea.
-Charlton Ogburn says that some of the islands in Boston Harbor are drumlins. back
+Charlton Ogburn says that some of the islands in Boston Harbor are drumlins.

 |3.||When we say, “the glacier came halfway down Nantucket and stopped,” it suggests that the island existed before the glacier.
 In fact, the glacier created the island.